How Flat Organizations Align Without Bosses

 To be clear, alignment teams are not able to exert top-down command or control.
 They only gather and aggregate information from different parts of the firm.
 Members of these teams have no formal authority over other members.

-Both teams work in a similar way:
+Both teams work similarly:

 • First, team representatives gather relevant local team information from team members.